 Coursework meets the academic requirements for licensure as a marital and family therapist in California as well as most of the requirements in many other states.
-Following graduation, additional supervised clinical practice and passing one or two licensing examination(s) (in California) are typically required for licensure.
+Following graduation, additional supervised clinical practice and passing two licensing exam(s) (in California) are required for licensure.